Dealing with Noisy Tenants

 - Make sure to include noise in your lease agreement.

-The first step is always to be sure you are covered, and the easiest way to do this is to clearly outline in your lease the rules and regulations for your property in regards to noise level.
+The first step is always to be sure you are covered, and the easiest way to do this is to clearly outline in your lease the rules and regulations for your real estate property in regards to noise level.
 Evicting either a noisy tenant or a habitual complainer should be a last resort, but also should be an option that is listed in the lease.

 - Take Prompt Action